 It’s best to mix the wet ingredients first (melted oil, water, vanilla, and the sugar) and then the dry (chickpea flour, baking soda, salt, chocolate chips).
 But seriously, you can plop everything in at once, out of order, and these cookies will still come out great.

-Step 2: Portion the dough onto a baking sheet
+Portion the dough onto a baking sheet

-Line a large baking sheet/cookie sheet with parchment paper and portion the dough into rounded mounds, spacing about 2 inches apart.
+Next, line a large baking sheet/cookie sheet with parchment paper and portion the dough into rounded mounds, spacing about 2 inches apart.
 I use my small cookie scoop to make easy work of the portioning, but you can use rounded tablespoons of dough if you do not have a scoop.

 You’ll notice that the dough feels very greasy, which is 100% normal.
 Once baked, that greasiness is gone.